amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 31 - We assign a Rectangle to the header property of the Window*
+*Snippet 31 - We assign a `Rectangle` to the `header` property of the Window*

 Now the draggability of our window is gone.
 So we have implement one for ourselves.

+A `MouseArea` can give you all mouse related actions and properties.

 > main.qml